-We have described the ICANN ombudsman function as a combination of internal and external in configuration.
+We have described the ICANN Ombuds function as a combination of internal and external in configuration.
 This is part of the reason that there are varied expectations amongst stakeholders.

-To take independence as an example, in an internal ombuds environment, having an ombuds reporting to the Board or CEO is as independent as things get.
-Having specific, articulated powers is not essential as having the ear of the CEO or Board provides all the power that may be needed.
+To take independence as an example, in an internal ombuds environment, having an ombuds reporting to the Board or CEO is as independent as things can get.
+Having specific, articulated powers is not essential, as having the ear of the CEO (or sometimes the Board) provides all the power that may be needed.
 Documented processes are less important because the idea is that the Ombuds can 'stroll the corridors of power' and use relationships and suasion to achieve results.

 For an external ombudsman, the emphasis is different.
 For a complainant from 'outside', the access to the CEO or Board is not necessarily seen as 'independent' - in fact can be seen as the opposite.
 For credibility, external ombuds functions often need quite separate legal and governance structures.
-For example,

-'industry' ombuds will often have an independent Board of governors, often made up of equal number of industry directors and consumer directors, with an independent Chair.
-Their strategy, business planning and funding may be set by that Board and they will be accountable to that Board.
+For example, 'industry' ombuds will often have an independent board of directors, often made up of equal number of industry directors and consumer directors, with an independent chair.
+While the industry pays for the ombuds service through fees and levies and must be consulted about that funding, the ombuds strategy, business planning and budget will be set by that independent board and they will be accountable to that board.

-To be credible as 'external', they must be seen to be able to 'fix things'.
-If they have powers to fix anything - these must be carefully documented and constrained.
-Similarly, their processes must withstand scrutiny and challenge, be predictable.
+For an external ombuds to be credible, they must be seen to be able to 'fix things'.
+If they have powers to fix things (ie. change decisions, require action, order compensation, etc) - for fairness, these must be carefully documented and constrained.
+Similarly, their processes must be well-defined because they will be subject to scrutiny and challenge.

 It is clear that these 'standard' definitions do not necessarily readily map to the ICANN environment.
-While some see the Ombudsman as 'internal to the community - it is clear that many members of the community see the 'inner circle' - governors, members of high level bodies, etc - as 'them' not 'us'.
-Clearly, it is difficult for the ICANN ombuds function to meet these differing sets of expectations.
+While some see the Office of the Ombuds as 'internal' to the ICANN ecosystem - it is clear that many members of the community see the 'inner circle' - office holders, members of high level bodies, etc - as separate ('them' not 'us') and have expectations more aligned to an 'external' ombuds.